jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 (3) The risk assessment must be in writing and—
-  (a) identify the risks faced by the reporting entity in the course of its business; and (b) describe how the reporting entity will ensure that the assessment remains current; and (c) enable the reporting entity to determine the level of risk involved in relation to relevant obligations under this Act and regulations.
+  (a) identify the risks faced by the reporting entity in the course of its business; and (b) describe how the reporting entity will ensure that the assessment remains current; and (ba) incorporate all relevant risks that are identified by any risk assessments produced under sections 131 and 142; and (c) enable the reporting entity to determine the level of risk involved in relation to relevant obligations under this Act and regulations.

 ### 59 Review and audit of risk assessment and AML/CFT programmes